YashasviMantha/CMD-Costum/README.md

 `pull` -   Pull repo

-`kri`  -   Auto Remote Login integrated with RSA Key.
+`cse`  -   Auto Remote Login integrated with RSA Key.

 `m`    -   Executes the main.py file in the directory